Tylersauterr/Home_Lab/Wireguard_VPN_Setup.md

 ---

 ## Outcome
-- I can securely tunnel into my home network from anywhere.
+- Secure remote access to the home lab network.
-- DNS is resolved locally through Unbound.
+- Local DNS resolution through a private resolver.
-- Client has internet access over VPN.
+- Successful routing of client traffic through the VPN tunnel.

 ---

 ## Key Takeaways
-- Learned how to work with iptables NAT and UFW simultaneously.
+- Learned how to configure and route traffic through WireGuard.
-- Understood WireGuard’s public key infrastructure.
+- Gained practical experience with key-based authentication.
-- Gained confidence in DNS, NAT, and port forwarding concepts.
+- Improved understanding of NAT, UFW, and DNS recursion.

 ---

 ## Next Steps
-- Use VPN for remote SSH and internal service access.
+- Extend VPN access to additional devices (mobile and laptop).
-- Create monitoring and logging dashboard.
+- Add VPN usage monitoring and logging.
-- Extend to mobile devices with WireGuard app.

----
+- Integrate with existing Prometheus/Grafana monitoring stack.